| "...Charlie Campagna's score seduces you with

 with the evening's most intense pleasures: atmospheric but

-sharply grounded instrumental and vocal performances."
+sharply grounded instrumental and vocal performances." - Lewis Segal, Los Angeles Times "Dancing alone on a box, drenched

 in the light of changing slides, Wang seemed to be participating